dji-sdk/Payload-SDK-Doc/source/workflow/device-connection.md

 ## Use Expansion Board
 Figure 4 shows the port of the expansion board.
 Use this board, developers could connect the third-party development board and a variety of payloads.

+> **NOTICE:** Please use the specified cable connect the Third Development Board and the Expansion Board, confirmed that the red cable is aligned with the dot mark, otherwise the payload may burned.

 <div>
    <div>